guibranco/CrispyWaffle/docs/user-guide/events.md

 Event handler class inherit from `IEventHandler<TEvent>` interface and must implement the `Handle(TEvent evt)` method.
 The `TEvent` generic type is the type of `IEvent` that will be handled.

-For example, the `HellWorldEvent` class, defined below is a simple class without methods, properties or fields and is used trigger `HelloWorldEventHandler`:
+For example, the `HellWorldEvent` class, defined below is a simple class without methods, properties or fields and is used to trigger `HelloWorldEventHandler`:
-`

 Event class:

 ```cs
 public class HelloWorldEvent : IEvent {}
 ```

 Event handler class:

 ```cs
 public class HelloWorldEventHandler : IEventHandler<HelloWorldEvent>
 {